 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 0 / 4

-Reports by the United Nations, the AU, and other international monitors have documented repeated, deliberate attacks by government forces against members of non-Dinka ethnic groups, most of them civilians.
+The UN, the AU, and other international monitors have documented repeated, deliberate attacks by government forces against members of non-Dinka ethnic groups, most of them civilians.
 The perpetrators have not been brought to justice.
 The UN Commission on Human Rights in South Sudan has concluded that these activities amount to a campaign of ethnic cleansing by the government.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 0 / 16